 1KITE - 1K Insect Transcriptome Evolution

 1KITE has brought together internationally recognized experts in molecular biology, morphology, paleontology, embryology, bioinformatics, and scientific computing in a yet unparalleled way.
-Overall, scientists from eight nations (Australia, Austria, China, Germany, Japan, Mexico, New Zealand, and the US) are tightly collaborating in the 1KITE project.
+Overall, scientists from ten nations (Australia, Austria, China, Germany, Greece, Japan, Mexico, The Netherlands, New Zealand, and the US) are tightly collaborating in the 1KITE project.